 Such a vehicle and motorcycle crash usually occurs for one of the following reasons:

-- Poor road conditions/motorcycle maneuverability, i.e., not choosing a safe backup plan.
+1. Poor road conditions/poor motorcycle maneuverability, i.e., not choosing a safe backup plan

-- Distraction (driver looking at the phone or something on the hood of his car).
+2. Distraction (driver looking at the phone or something on the hood of his car)

-- Lack of traffic or motorcycle hand gestures like a left turn, left merge, and one-way signs.
+8. Lack of traffic signal left turn, left merge, and one-way signs

 So, when such an accident occurs, where a four-wheeler strikes a motorcyclist, there are usually higher chances of surviving unless the accident has happened on the highway, on long roads, and racing tracks without safety guards.